 - 3. Keep the Enable checkbox selected to ensure the rule is active and Catalyst will trigger when the proper conditions are met. - 4.
 Select a Match Method from the dropdown menu.
-There are three Match Method options for ensuring the rule is triggered when desired conditions are met.
-The Simple method does a simple string match of the URL against the text in the Value field.
+There are five Match Method options for ensuring the rule is triggered when desired conditions are met.
+The Simple Host Name Only method does a simple string match of the FQDN against the text in the Value field.
+The Simple Full Url method does a simple string match of the Url against the text in the Value field.
 The RegEx method is provided for scenarios that require a set of complex matching criteria.
 Zone will match the Internet Explorer Zone of the target website.
-Most rules will only need the Simple method.
-For this example, we will leave everything set to the default
+Most rules will only need either the Simple Host Name Only or Simple Full Url methods.
+For this example, we will leave everything set to the default (Simple Host Name Only).

-Editor
+ditor

 Rule

-Rules define the starting and target browser actions for a given set of conditions.
+Rules define the e starting and target browser actions for a given set of condition

 Name YouRang Portal

-Enable V
+Enable

+Description

-Match Method Simple
+Match Method Simple - Host Name Only V

-Value Simple Regex
+Value Simple - Host Name Only Simple - Full Url

-Starting Browser Zone Any
+Starting Browser Starts With Regex

+Zone Same Page

-Starting Action Same Page 🔻
+Starting Action Same Page

-Target Browser Microsoft Internet Explorer 🔹
+Starting Action Microsoft Internet Explorer

-Target Action New Tab